neuro-team-femto/neuro-team-femto.github.io/_posts/2025-09-15-Tribology-Psychophysics-PhD-positions.md

 #### How to apply:

+**Applications open:** 13th Oct.
+2025 <br>
+**Application deadline:** 31st Oct.
+2025 <br>
+**Interviews:** 27th Oct. - 3rd Nov 2025 <br>
+**Feedback given:** 3rd Nov 2025 - 7 Nov.
+2025 <br>
+**Expected start date:** 1st Dec.
+2025 - 1st Feb.
+2026 <br>

-Applications must be done solely via the CNRS employment portal, at this [LINK](https://emploi.cnrs.fr/Offres/Doctorant/UMR6174-JEAAUC-010/Default.aspx).
+Applications must be done solely via the CNRS employment portal, at this [LINK](https://emploi.cnrs.fr/Offres/Doctorant/UMR6174-JEAAUC-010/Default.aspx) (link opens 13/10/2025).
 In more details, the link concerns the application for the first PhD position (position A).
-However, we suggest that applicants who may feel their background and interest provides a better fit to position B apply nevertheless to position A via this link, as the project offers flexibility on the calendar of both positions.
+However, we suggest that applicants who may feel their background and interest better fit position B nevertheless apply to position A via this link, as the project offers flexibility on the calendar of both positions.
 Applicants are encouraged to comment on what aspects of the project is most interesting for them in a cover letter.

 For informal enquiries, please contact: <br>
 Pierre-Henri Cornuault ([pierre_henri.cornuault@univ-fcomte.fr](pierre_henri.cornuault@univ-fcomte.fr)) & Jean-Julien Aucouturier ([jj.aucouturier@pm.com](mailto:jj.aucouturier@pm.com)).
 Note that applications should only be submitted via the link above, and applications received by email will not be processed.